Weapons effect: Real-world application

 The weapons effect has implications for legal policy on gun control.
 For example, in a book chapter from Psychology and Social Policy, author Charles Turner proposes that policy recommendations aiming to minimize criminal violence need to take in account that the aggressive meaning people attach to firearms, in addition to the availability of firearms, has an important role in criminal violence.
 Yet, he also argues that the weapons effect can be mitigated.
 Nevertheless, with the mixed results and conclusions from weapons effect studies, it is not clear if this line of research will extend into support for or against gun control legislation.

 Because of the nature of the weapons effect, it is impossible to directly test the original hypothesis in a real-world setting.
 While the attempts at replicating or even finding a weapons effect may be performed flawlessly, that does not necessarily mean that the results of these studies is applicable in the real world.
-It is important to note that an effect may have been found in many of these studies, but further research is necessary to determine the validity and replicability of these results.
+An effect may have been found in many of these studies, but further research is necessary to determine the validity and replicability of these results.